Unlisted Driver Protection

 15 x $100 = $1500

-If Jennifer wants to have Unlisted Driver Protection, she will need to pay for this protection at her next renewal.
+Now that Jennifer has had an unlisted driver crash her car, if she wants to have Unlisted Driver Protection, she will need to pay for this protection at her next renewal.

-The claim is covered in the event of an unlisted driver crash; the potential one-time financial consequence is separate.
+The claim is covered in the event of an unlisted driver crash, according to the coverages Jennifer has on her policy; the potential one-time financial consequence is separate.

 There will be exemptions for extraordinary situations, such as when an unlisted driver uses your car for a medical emergency.
 Mechanics and valets who may drive your car are covered by their own policy.